Frequently asked questions

 All documents must be uploaded as PDFs to your application.
 No hardcopy documents will be accepted.

-We highly recommend that a school staff member complete the educational impact statement, as they will be best placed to determine the impact of the educational disadvantage on the student.
+We highly recommend that a school staff member complete the educational impact statement, as they will be best placed to determine the impact of the claimed circumstances on the student.
 However, we will assess a statement from any responsible person who can, with authority, speak on the educational impact of the student’s circumstances.

 • not be a family member or a friend